Swiss abroad: Chile

 The percentage of Swiss in Chile is small, despite having a relatively large number of members.
 This is because their linguistic and cultural characteristics are commonly confused with Germans, Italians and French.
 Swiss migration to Chile took place at the end of the nineteenth century, between 1883 and 1900, particularly in the area of Araucanía, especially in Victoria and Traiguén.
 It is estimated that more than 8,000 families received grants of land.

 Between April 1876 and May 1877 a contingent of Swiss immigrants comprising 119 families came to the area of Magallanes (Punta Arenas and Fresh Water), mostly peasants from the canton of Fribourg.

 Later, during the period from 1915 to 1950, was the last recorded mass exodus of Swiss to Chile.
 30,000 people settled in the central area of the country, primarily in Santiago and Valparaíso.
-There are currently 5,000 Swiss citizens residing in Chile and between 90,000 to 100,000 Swiss descendants.
+There are currently 5,000 Swiss citizens residing in Chile and between 90,000 and 100,000 Swiss descendants.